juraj-juraj/nav_eink/lib/lib_eink_waveshare/README.md

 Graphic capabilities are accelerated using adafruit GFX library, which provides most graphic methods.
 Communication with display is heavily inspired from official library from vendor Waveshare.

+Demo showing usage of the library can be found here: <https://photos.app.goo.gl/GrZLcBDM5uErWVou9>

 ## Overview

 Aim of this library is to provide high level, easy  to use interface for e-ink displays.
 What differs this library from others are few main features: